Natural resources of Kosovo: Zinc

-About 20,000 tons per year of zinc produced are used in Vučitrn as zinc tin, and about 60,000 tons per year in Gjakovë as zinc in tubes and ropes.
+About 20,000 tons per year of zinc produced are used in Vushtrri as zinc tin, and about 60,000 tons per year in Gjakovë as zinc in tubes and ropes.

 Silver, bismuth and cadmium

 Trepça alone is estimated to contain 800 tons of silver.
 During 1978–1988, not only was lead produced, but also some quantities of silver, gold, cadmium and bismuth.
 The quantities produced were: 200 tons Ag (silver) per year, 150 tons Bi (bismuth) per year, 120 kg Au (gold) per year, and 300 tons Cd (cadmium) per year.
 The processing of such metals has also developed in some regions of Kosovo, such as: processing of gold and silver in Prizren, in amounts of approximately 20 kg Au monthly and 1,000 kg Ag monthly, also the production of nickel-cadmium batteries in Prizren, at about 100 tons Cd per year.

 Iron, manganese, copper, uranium, titanium, thorium

 Although there are indications of such sources of minerals, investigations are still ongoing and not determined.
 Up to know, there have been some sources of iron noticed in the areas of: - Petrashticë-Shtime (44% iron and 2.5% Cr2O3), Tërstenik (40% iron and 3.5% Cr2O3), and Sedllarë (Kamenica, 40% iron).

 Manganese is usually found accompanying lead and zinc.
 The regions of Novobërdë, Brod, and Dragash contain manganese resources of economic interest.
 These reserves contain an average chemical structure of manganese at 22.2% and are estimated to be around 5 million tons.

 Copper is found in the following locations: